AndriousSolutions/ads/README.md

 ## failed to load ad : 3
 [![errorLoadAd03](https://user-images.githubusercontent.com/32497443/59965843-55d3b100-94e1-11e9-909a-d27de8ac8fa1.png "failed to load ad : 3")](https://stackoverflow.com/questions/33566485/failed-to-load-ad-3#answer-33712905)
+Google simply isn't ready for you.
+It doesn't have any ads to give you yet.
 Patience is a virtue.
 The only errors I consistently receive from users are not of the Dart package itself, but are due to Google.
 Once the user has registered with Google, a common complaint is there’s still only ‘test’ ads being displayed, but that’s because it’ll take some hours if not a day to receive production ads.
 Wait a day, and see for yourself.

+## Mitigate Error 3 with Mediation
+And so the error is expected if there is little or no ads available to you.
+It's a [No Fill Error](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest#ERROR_CODE_NO_FILL).
+I'm told, however, to help mitigate such an error you can try setting up [Mediation](https://developers.google.com/admob/android/mediate) in your Admob account--to get ads to your apps from multiple sources.

 ## Install Ads as a Package
 Dart uses packages to distribute libraries like this one.
 You can find publicly available packages on the [Pub site](https://pub.dev).
 The [Ads](https://pub.dev/packages/ads) package in particular.